gaurush-hiranandani/gaurush-hiranandani.github.io/index.md

 # NEWS

-* (February 2018) Presented our paper [Clustered Monotone Transforms for Rating Factorization](https://www.youtube.com/watch?v=KyHUan_7YnQ) at International Conference on [Web Search and Data Mining](http://www.wsdm-conference.org/2019/).
+* (July 2019) [Harvineet](https://harvineet.github.io/) presented our paper on [Cascading Linear Submodular Bandits: Accounting for Position Bias and Diversity in Online Learning to Rank](http://auai.org/uai2019/proceedings/papers/248.pdf) at Conference on [Uncertainty in Artificial Intelligence](http://auai.org/uai2019/).
-* (December 2018) Our paper [Performance Metric Elicitation from Pairwise Classifier Comparisons](https://arxiv.org/abs/1806.01827) to appear in International Conference on [Artificial Intelligence and Statistics (AISTATS)](https://www.aistats.org/).
+* (April 2019) Presented our paper on [Performance Metric Elicitation from Pairwise Classifier Comparisons](http://proceedings.mlr.press/v89/hiranandani19a/hiranandani19a.pdf) at International Conference on [Artificial Intelligence and Statistics](https://www.aistats.org/aistats2019/).
-* (October 2018) Our paper [Clustered Monotone Transforms for Rating Factorization](https://arxiv.org/abs/1811.00159) to appear in International Conference on [Web Search and Data Mining](http://www.wsdm-conference.org/2019/).
+* (February 2019) Presented our paper on [Clustered Monotone Transforms for Rating Factorization](https://www.youtube.com/watch?v=KyHUan_7YnQ) at International Conference on [Web Search and Data Mining](http://www.wsdm-conference.org/2019/).
 * (May 2018) Presented our paper on [Sparse Decomposition of Time Series](https://epubs.siam.org/doi/abs/10.1137/1.9781611975321.59) at [SIAM International Conference on Data Mining (SDM), 2018](https://archive.siam.org/meetings/sdm18/) held in San Diego, USA.
 * (October 2017) Our paper on [Enhanced Digital Marketing using Augmented Reality](https://ieeexplore.ieee.org/document/8088451/) was presented by [Dr. Atanu Sinha](https://research.adobe.com/person/atanu-sinha/) at [International Symposium on Mixed and Augmented Reality (ISMAR), 2017](https://ismar2017.sciencesconf.org/) held in Nantes, France.